Financial-Times/x-dash/packages/x-engine/readme.md

 To start you must specify your runtime configuration within `package.json`.
 This instructs `x-engine` which modules to load for your environment.
 You may specify different runtimes for server and browser rendering depending on your needs.

-This module includes several presets for popular tools and frameworks.
-For example to use Hyperons on the server and Preact in the browser very little configuration is required:
+This module includes several presets for popular tools and frameworks including React, Preact, and Hyperons.
+For example to use Hyperons on the server and Preact in the browser you may use the name of their preset:

 ```json
 {